vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-11-ingress-rules-in-different-kubernetes-namespaces.md

 In our case, the public IP is **52.228.111.215**.
 We can find that public IP in the managed resource group (i.e. *MC_...* resource group).

 If we browse to http://52.228.111.215 we should have a `default backend - 404` message at the root.
-That is because there are no Ingress rule routing from the root.
+That is because there is no Ingress rule routing from the root.

 If we browse at http://52.228.111.215/hello-world-1, we should see `AKS Ingress Demo - 1`.